venkateshsundaram/state-jet/website/docs/api-reference/encryption.md

 - decryption
 ---

-A `persist` and `encrypt` from `options` enables data persistence and encryption support for State-Jet.
+A `persist` and `encrypt` properties from `options` enables data persistence and encryption support for State-Jet.

 ### ✅ Example: Persisting a Counter State Across Reloads `with persist and encrypt` options